 (b) Final minutes of Forum Meetings and Forum Teleconferences (including minutes of any sub-groups or committees), and minutes of all Working Group teleconferences and meetings.

-(c) Messages formally proposing a Forum ballot (including ballots to establish, modify, or terminate Working Groups), individual votes, vote and quorum counts, and messages announcing ballot outcomes and voting breakdowns.
+(c) Messages formally proposing a Forum ballot (including ballots to establish, extend, modify, or terminate Working Groups), individual votes, vote and quorum counts, and messages announcing ballot outcomes and voting breakdowns.

 (d) Initial and final drafts of Forum requirements, guidelines, and recommendations after the drafter has had an opportunity to receive and respond to initial Member comments.

-(e) Initial and final drafts of Working Group requirements, guidelines, and recommendations after the drafter has had an opportunity to receive and respond to initial Working Group member comments.
+(e) Initial and final drafts of Working Group charter documents, guidelines, and recommendations after the drafter has had an opportunity to receive and respond to initial Working Group member comments.

 5.3 Working Groups

-Members may propose by ballot the appointment of Working Groups open to participation by Members and Interested Parties.
+5.3.1 Formation of Working Groups

+(a) Members may propose a charter by ballot pursuant to Section 2.2 above to establish a Working Group.
+A Working Group typically consists of CA and non-CA participants (such as browsers), but is not required to include both.
+A Working Group may also include Interested Parties and Associate Members.

-(b) The ballot shall outline the scope of the Working Group’s activities, including deliverables, any limitations, and Working Group expiration date.
-Upon approval of the Working Group, the IPR Policy
+(b) The charter shall outline the scope of the Working Group’s activities and other important information.
+A template for Working Group charters is attached to these Bylaws as Exhibit __.
+A Working Group may deviate from the template, except the charter must include at least the following information:

-(c) The Working Group Chair will call for a show of interest in participation by Members, and shall appoint a Working Group Chair from among the interested Members.
+Scope of the Working Group

+Anticipated Working Group end date

+Initial chairs and contacts of the Working Group

+Type(s) of Members eligible to participate in the Working Group

+Voting structure for the WG

+Summary of the work that the WG plans to accomplish

+Summary of major deliverables and guidelines for the Working Group

+Means of communication to be used by the Working Group

+Mandatory applicability of the IPR Policy

-Upon creation of a Working Group, the Forum will post an invitation to all Interested Parties to participate, and will solicit others with expertise and interest in the Working Group subject matter to become Interested Parties and participate in the Working Group.
-With the approval of the Chair, Working Groups may establish separate list-servs, wikis, and web pages for their communications, but all such separate list-servs must be managed in the same fashion as the Public Mail List.
-Working Groups may meet by teleconference or face-to-face meetings upon approval by the Chair and the Working Group Chair, but the Forum shall not be responsible for the expenses of any such teleconferences or meetings.
+(c) The Working Group MAY elect a new Working Group Chair by majority vote of the Working Group’s members, or as otherwise specified in the Charter.
+The Working Group Chair will send an invitation to the Public Mail List for an initial Working Group meeting and will solicit Members, Associate Members and Interested Parties with expertise and interest in the Working Group’s subject matter to participate in the Working Group.
+In order to participate in a Working Group, a party must have agreed to the IPR Policy Agreement and formally declared participation.
+Each WG Chair shall be responsible for ensuring that all parties attending the respective Working Group meetings have signed the IPR Policy Agreement and have formally declared their participation in the Working Group prior to attending.

-Working Groups may draft recommendations to be forwarded to the Forum for its consideration, but no recommendations will be considered the product of the Working Group unless
+(d) Working Groups may establish their own means for their communications, as provided in the Charter.
+Working Groups may meet by teleconference or face-to-face meetings as provided in the Charter, but the Forum shall not be responsible for the expenses of any such teleconferences or meetings.

+5.3.2 Rechartering, Extending and Dissolving Working Groups

+(a) Rechartering.
+Working Groups may only amend their charter via the ballot procedure as described in Section 2.2.
+After Forum approval of an amended Working Group charter, the new charter takes effect immediately, or as specified in the amending ballot.
+This amendment process does not itself require an Interim WG Chair to be appointed, unless specified in the amending ballot.